elixir-lang/elixir-lang.github.com/getting-started/alias-require-and-import.markdown

 end
 ```

-While for `import` and `alias`, their semantics are defined by the language, given a module Foo, `use Foo` gives Foo the keys to inject code into your code.
-What side-effects this has depends entirely on `Foo.__using__/1`, so please do not `use` a module without reading its documentation.
+Since `use` allows any code to run, we can't really know the side-effects of using a module without reading its documentation.
+For this reason, `import` and `alias` are often preferred, as their semantics are defined by the language.

 ## Understanding Aliases